-To Use the Coolant Heater
+To Use the Engine Coolant Heater

-- 1. Turn off the engine. - 2.
-Open the hood and unwrap the electrical cord. - 3.
+- 1. Turn off the engine. - Open the hood and unwrap the electrical cord.
+The engine coolant heater cord is located near the air cleaner/filter. - 3.
 Plug it into a normal, grounded 110-volt AC outlet.